openrewrite/rewrite-maven-plugin/README.md

 ## Applying Rewrite YML configuration

-Use the `<configLocation>` property to load a Rewrite YML configuration containing profile and visitor definitions.
+Use the `<configLocation>` property to load a Rewrite YML configuration containing recipe and visitor definitions.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>